jbergknoff/Dockerfiler/README.md

 $ make format check
 ```

+See the Makefile for more details.

+#### CI

 CI happens in GitHub Actions:

-* upon any push, code checks and tests run
+* Upon any push, code checks and tests run
-* upon release, an artifact is built and pushed to Docker Hub (`dockerizedtools/dockerfiler`)
+* Upon release, an artifact is built and pushed to Docker Hub (`dockerizedtools/dockerfiler`)